pulp/pulpcore-plugin/docs/api-reference/download.rst

 ``aiohttp.ClientResponse`` being raised when a server responds with a 400+ response such as an HTTP 403.

-Any exception raised is a fatal exception and should likely be recorded in the :meth:`~pulpcore.plugin.models.Task.non_fatal_errors` field.
-Plugin writers can also choose to halt the entire task by allowing the exception be uncaught which would mark the entire task as failed.
+Plugin writers can choose to halt the entire task by allowing the exception be uncaught which would mark the entire task as failed.

 .. note::
     The :class:`~pulpcore.plugin.download.HttpDownloader` automatically retry in some cases, but if